McGlothlin/pelican-site/content/pages/about.md

 #### Why plaid?

 Visitors with larger screens will notice a plaid background across the site.
 Anyone who knows me will attest to how much I like plaid.
-I couldn't tell you why, it's just "fun", as my wife would say.
+I couldn't tell you why; it's just "fun", as my wife would say.
 I had fun making my favorite plaid pattern using pure CSS3.

 --------------------